Research

 Exoplanet surveys have found thousands of new planets and planet candidates, revealing exciting new classes of planets and enticing targets for further characterization.
 Finding large numbers of planets also enables population studies and studies of planetary system architectures, helping us place the Solar System in context.

 I use the transit method to find new planets in datasets such as those from NASA's Kepler and TESS missions.
 One of my planet search efforts is the ongoing TESS Faint Star Search, through which I have identified thousands of TESS Objects of Interest (TOIs).
 Among the Faint Star TOIs already confirmed are new multiplanet systems and planets that challenge theories of planet formation and evolution, such as giant exoplanets orbiting low-mass stars and planets in the nearly-empty hot Neptune desert.
-As of June 2023, the Faint Star Search has identified 3003 TOIs (45% of all TOIs), including 34 confirmed planets!
+As of July 2024, the Faint Star Search has identified more than 3200 TOIs (almost half of all TOIs), including more than 40 confirmed planets!

 Image credit: Katharine Cain/Carnegie Institution for Science